robweber/ha-betabrite-sign/README.md

 ### Home Assistant Setup

-This code can run standalone, or be further integrated with Home Assistant to show up as a light device through the use of a [MQTT Light](https://www.home-assistant.io/integrations/light.mqtt/).
+This code can run standalone, or be further integrated with Home Assistant to show up as a light entity through the use of a [MQTT Light](https://www.home-assistant.io/integrations/light.mqtt/).
 This allows Home Assistant to get some run-time data and control the sign as though it was a light.
 For this to work MQTT must be setup via the arguments below.
 A sample YAML file for creating the Home Assistant device is located in the `install` directory.

 When MQTT is configured the program will watch for commands and publish to the following topics.

 * betabrite/sign/status
+* betabrite/sign/attributes
 * betabrite/sign/switch

 Turning the sign off and on is done via a special Text object allocated when the program starts.
-This is simply a blank message that pre-empts any running message at runtime to blank the display (off) and then removed to return the display to normal messaging (on).
+This is simply a blank message that pre-empts any running message at runtime to blank the display (off) and then remove it to return the display to normal messaging (on).

 ## Usage

 Once installed copy the existing `data/layout.yaml.example` file to `data/layout.yaml`.
 This file is read on startup to configure the messages sent to the display.
 There are two main sections to the file __variables__ and __messages__.
 The variables section defines strings that will be updated dynamically on the sign.
 The messages area defines the format of how the text will be displayed on the sign, this includes things like the display mode and color.
-Additionally you'll need the url to your Home Assistant instance, and a [long lived access token](https://www.home-assistant.io/docs/authentication/).
+For dynamic updates to work you'll need to poll Home Assistant or utilize MQTT.
 For a more complete breakdown of the options available in the layout file, see the Variables and Messages sections below.

 You can run the program with the following command: